substratum/template/README.md

 ### Fonts
 To install fonts, you will need to have a fonts folder, just like it's listed here: https://github.com/TeamSubstratum/SubstratumThemeTemplate/tree/master/app/src/main/assets/fonts

-You are allowed to add multiple fonts and name them differently so they show up differently on the spinner dropdown in the app.
+You are allowed to add multiple fonts and name them differently so they show up individually on the spinner dropdown in the app.

 If you are looking to load up DOWNLOADED fonts from the internet, then download the ZIP from your source, extract it and navigate INTO the folder, until you find the folder "fonts" in "/system/fonts", and ZIP the whole contents of the folder up to form your new fonts pack.